-The Netherlands are one of the world’s most attractive educational destinations.
-Widely known for an incredible educational system, the Netherlands have some of the best schools in the whole world.
+The Netherlands is one of the world’s most attractive educational destinations.
+Widely known for its incredible educational system, the Netherlands has some of the best schools in the whole world.
 This makes it a golden destination for Indian students, who head there in droves every year.
 Here we have described the basic procedure and Netherlands visa requirements:

 Apart from this, it is highly recommended that you attach proof of English proficiency.
 It is possible to get a Netherlands visa without IELTS, but it is best to have some proof of language skill, either the TOEFL or IELTS.

-The Schengen Visa allows the students from Non-EU countries to come and study in Netherlands along with the other Schengen countries.
+The Schengen Visa allows the students from Non-EU countries to come and study in the Netherlands along with the other Schengen countries.
 The Schengen Visa is only valid for 3 months (90) days, and cannot be extended.
-It is typically for the short term exchange students and the students enrolled in the language courses.
+It is typically for the short-term exchange students and the students enrolled in the language courses.

 Netherlands visa application fees are €250, which roughly converts to 21350 Indian Rupee.